hitbc/HitSV/README.md

 1. Perform single-sample variant detection for all samples;
 2. Based on the single-sample variant detection results, identify genomic intervals of interest;
 3. Use the (-b --FC_BED) parameter to perform local assembly on each sample in each genomic interval of interest to generate local contigs;
-4. Annotate the structure of all local contigs using the TRF algorithm and repeat Masker algorithm;
+4. Annotate the structure of all local contigs using the TRF and repeatMasker ;
 5. Based on the clustering algorithm for similar contigs, cluster similar contigs together and analyze the complex structural variant composition of population samples.

 Refer to "cohort_csv_analysis.md" for the complete workflow.